All Episodes

 There are soldiers who are in jail because of things like this.

-And two, it gives them just enough rope to hang themselves with because when they do get rid of these people, unless it's unless it's a person that the that the president has appointed personally or has been appointed by a president, the appointments clause doesn't pertain to it.
+Because when they do get rid of these people, unless it's a person that the president has appointed personally or has been appointed by a president, the appointments clause doesn't pertain to it.

 And as a government official, as a government employee, they actually have a property interest in their job.

-And so to get rid of them, you not only have to have good cause, but these people also get a hearing on whether or not the good cause was sufficient enough to actually get rid of them.
+And so, to get rid of them, you not only have to have good cause, but these people also get a hearing on whether or not the good cause was sufficient enough to actually get rid of them.

-I hope that I hope that the president is listening, and I hope that he knows that we're behind him.
+I hope that the president is listening, and I hope that he knows that we're behind him.

-Yeah, and I hope he knows that he can fire these people as well.
+Man, I hope he knows that he can fire these people as well.

 Hey, God bless you, brother.